SultanTad/rsschool-cv/cv.md

     x += 1
     genome2 = genome[x:x + 1]
 ```
+***
+## Courses:
+* Programming in Python on https://stepik.org
+* The Flask Web Framework: An Introduction on https://stepik.org
+* NodeJS - from scratch, basics and application architecture building on https://purpleschool.ru/

+***
 Now a little about my education.
 I am not a programmer by education, I am an accountant-economist.
 I studied 3 years in college, then 3 years at the university and then worked in my specialty, but then I decided to change my field of activity.

 As for English, it’s not very good, I studied it both at school and at the university, but due to the fact that I stopped studying it, it worsened significantly, so I need to improve my English